EventStore/documentation/docs/cloud/provision/aws/README.md

 ![Create AWS network](./images/aws-create-network.png)
 :::

  In order to establish a connection between the cluster network and your own cloud network, you'd need to peer them.
-Currently, EventStoreDB Cloud only supports peering within the same region.
+Currently, Event Store Cloud only supports peering within the same region.
 Therefore, ensure that you choose the same region as your own cloud network.

  The network address range should not overlap with the address range of other networks in the same region and with your own AWS network, which you will be peering with.
 As any other cloud network, the CIDR block needs to be within the range specified by RFC1918.